AndresMpa/deml/README.md

 # DESL

-The Developer Environments Setter for Linux
+The Developer Environments Maker for Linux
-(DESL) is a feature developet for developers to create Linux terminal develop environmets, this is easy to use and useful to get a full functiona terminal, with all the things you
+(DEML) is a feature developet for developers to create Linux terminal develop environmets, this is easy to use and useful to get a full functiona terminal, with all the things you